awsdocs/amazon-ec2-user-guide-windows/doc_source/volume_limits.md

 We do not recommend that you give a Windows instance more than 26 volumes with AWS PV or Citrix PV drivers, as it is likely to cause performance issues\.

-To determine which PV drivers your instance is using, or to upgrade your Windows instance from Red Hat to Citrix PV drivers, see [Upgrading PV Drivers on Your Windows Instances](Upgrading_PV_drivers.md)\.
+To determine which PV drivers your instance is using, or to upgrade your Windows instance from Red Hat to Citrix PV drivers, see [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md)\.

 For more information about how device names related to volumes, see [Mapping disks to volumes on your Windows instance](ec2-windows-volumes.md)\.